SaliuA/football_goal_Statisics/readme.md

 $H_A$ : The mean number of goals scored in women's international soccer matches is greater than men's.

 ## Summary
-In summay, we can conlude that ther are more goals scored in the women sport than the mens sport
+The Mann-Whitney U test results were compelling.
+With a p-value of 0.0051, significantly less than our significance level of 0.1, we rejected the null hypothesis.
+This led us to the conclusion that the average number of goals scored in women’s international soccer matches is indeed greater than in men’s matches.

 ### Built With